Santos Passos Church: Expansions and bell towers

 In 1861, a side chapel attached to the main structure was built on the right side of the apse to venerate Nosso Senhor dos Passos.
 The bell towers were not present in André Soares' drawings.
 According to many engravings of that time, including a lithograph drawing by George Vivian, the initial appearance of the church façade was more open, making the central section stand out, enhancing the dynamic scenic effect of the wall's undulation.
-In 28 May 1862, the construction of the bell towers was initiated, a project led by Porto's architect Pedro Ferreira.
+On 28 May 1862, the construction of the bell towers was initiated, a project led by Porto's architect Pedro Ferreira.

 After the Count of Vila Pouca Theatre burned down on the night of 18 January 1841, the Afonso Henriques Theatre was built to replace it in 1853 and was inaugurated two years later.
 This new theatre, similarly to its predecessor, contributed in the completion of the church by donating the funds they received from plays and magic lantern slide shows.
 On 22 April 1863, the play O Veterano Mateus, the song "O Sebastianista" and the comedy A Actriz were played exclusively to raise money for the construction of the church's bell towers.
 There were many in attendance and the city's music played outside the theatre.